'In God We Trust' is coming to your Mississippi license plate

-Mississippi's blue guitar license plates finally are going away and Gov. Phil Bryant used social media Thursday to announce the replacement.
+Mississippi's blue guitar license plates are going away, and Gov. Phil Bryant used social media Thursday to announce the new replacement.

 His tweet shows a tan license plate with the state seal in the center.